 (the null hypothesis is that the mean of group 1 equals the mean of group 2).

 Statistical tests are attempts to reject the null hypothesis.
 That is, we estimate the probability that the observed difference between two groups could have been obtained by chance alone.
-If this probability is less than some predetermined value (the significance level, usually 5% or sometimes 1% in biological studies), we say that we reject the null hypothesis.
-The result is then said to be statistically significant: this is the only correct usage of the term "significant" in biology.
+If this probability is less than some predetermined value called the significance level, usually 5% (or sometimes 1%) in biological studies, we say that we reject the null hypothesis.
+The result is then said to be statistically significant: this is the only correct usage of the term "significant" in science.
 We conclude that the experimental treatment, or the group difference, is biologically meaningful, and we proceed to analyze why this is so.
-[Note that failure to reject the null hypothesis does not mean that it is true; see below].

 Consider a simple, non-biological example.
 You are tossing pennies with a Mississippi riverboat gambler, and you wonder whether the game is rigged.
 The null hypothesis is that the probability of heads or tails is equal on each toss (Ho: pH = pT).
 The probability of either result is 1/2: thus, the probabilities of getting 1, 2, 3 or 4 heads in a row are 1/2, 1/4, 1/8, and 1/16, respectively.
 The probability of the last result is 6.25%, which is greater than the 5% significance value, so a run of four heads is not quite enough evidence to cause us to be suspicious of the coin.
 However, if five successive tosses turn up heads (p = 1/32 = 3.125%), the probability is less than the predetermined significance level.
 We reject the null hypothesis at the 5% significance level, and we begin to suspect that the coin is loaded.